HomeLatest NewsCyber SecurityDigital Data Protection Bill gets cabinet nod for Monsoon Session

 The new legislation includes specific instructions for entities collecting personal data, stipulating how such data should be stored, processed, and protected against breaches.
 The DPDP Bill establishes fines for violations, with penalties reaching up to Rs 250 crore per breach, and a maximum upward revision of Rs 500 crore.
 These fines would be imposed by the Data Protection Board of India.

 The official explained that the Bill also includes provisions for voluntary admittance of a data breach, allowing entities to pay a penalty to avoid court proceedings.
-He added that in 90-95% of cases, disputes are resolved at the grievance redressal stage.
+He added that in 90-95% of global cases, disputes are resolved at the grievance redressal stage.

 The DPDP Bill, drawing on the European Union’s General Data Protection Regulation (GDPR), also outlines 23 specific instances where acquiring consent for data collection is impractical, such as during emergencies or natural disasters.